opeyemitechpro/my-projects/docs/index.md

 ---
 icon: material/home
 title: Start Here
-description: This is the Home Page
+description: This is the Documentation Home Page
-subtitle: Start your navigation from here
+subtitle: Start your navigation of my Project Documentation from here
 comments: false
 ---